JHU-PL-Lab/www-pl/ocaml/lecture.md

    - a module is a larger level of program abstraction: functional units or library.
    - e.g. Java package, Python module, C directory, etc
    - needed for all but very small programs: imagine a file system without directories/folders as analogy to a PL without modules - YUCK!
+   - We are not going to study the theory of modules in the course so will cover a bit more about the principles now

-Some general principles of modules across language designs:
+#### General principles of modules
-  -  Modules have names they can be referenced by.
+  - Modules have names they can be referenced by
   - A module is a container of code: functions, classes,  types, etc.
   - Modules can be file-based: one module per file, module name is file name
   -  The module needs a way to
-      * import things (e.g. other modules) from the outside;
+      * **import** things (e.g. other modules) from the outside;
-      * export some (or all) things it has declared for outsiders to use;
+      * **export** some (or all) things it has declared for outsiders to use;
       * it may **hide** some things for internal use only
          - allows module users to operate at a higher level of abstraction
          - avoids users mucking with internals and messing things up
-      * Separate name spaces, so e.g. the Window's reset() won't clash with a File's reset(): use `Window.reset()` and `File.reset()`
+      * Separate name spaces, so e.g. the `Window`'s `reset()` won't clash with a `File`'s `reset()`: use `Window.reset()` and `File.reset()`
       * Nested name spaces for ever larger software: `Window.Init.reset()`
-      * Often modules can be compiled separately (for compiled languages)
+      * In compiled languages, modules can generally be compiled separately (only recompile the changed module(s))
+        - speeds up incremental recompilation, is critical in practice.

 ### Modules in OCaml

 * We already saw OCaml modules in action
     - Example: `List.map` is an invocation of the map function in the built-in `List` module.
+    - Modules always start with a Capital letter, just like variant labels.
-* Now, lets study how we can build and use our own OCaml modules
+* We now study how we can build and use our own OCaml modules
-* (We focus here on building modules via files, but there are other methods in OCaml which we skip)
+* (We focus here on building modules via files; there are other methods in OCaml which we skip)

 #### Making a module

 * Assignment 1/2 require you to fill out a file `assignment.ml`
 * This is in fact creating a *module* `Assignment` (notice the first letter (only) is capped)
 * `dune utop` will load your module in the top loop
-* You then need to write `Assignment.factorial 5;;` etc to access the functions in the module's namespace
+* You then need to write `Assignment.reverse_n 5;;` etc to access the functions in the module's namespace
 * Or, use `open Assignment;;` to make all the functions in the module available at the top level.

 ### Separate Compilation with OCaml